What Defines America’s Favorite Charities?

 - 8% among those who self-identify as some other religion

 - 18% among those who attend worship services at least once a month

 - 23% among those who attend Protestant worship services at least once a month

-The vast majority of all donors who identify with and regularly participate in religious faith do not have a faith-based organizations as their favorite charity.
+The vast majority of all donors who regularly participate in religious faith do not have a faith-based organizations as their favorite charity.

 Not only that, but organizations for which religion itself is the primary cause (e.g. spreading their religious faith or strengthening the faith of believers, such as a teaching ministry or missionary organization) are the favorites for only 2% of donors who regularly attend religious services.

 So what do donors favor instead?
-By far the number one cause among all donors is specific diseases (24%), followed by international relief and development (14%), animal welfare (13%), and community development (10%).
+By far the number one cause among all donors is specific diseases (24%).
+This is followed by international relief and development (14%), animal welfare (13%), and community development (10%).

-The research also found that although a majority of donors state a preference for giving “here at home” rather than overseas, 60% name a favorite that operates globally, compared to 22% working just within the United States and only 16% working locally or regionally.
+Although a majority of donors state a preference for giving “here at home” rather than overseas, 60% name a favorite that operates globally.
+Just 22% favor one working just within the United States, and only 16% working locally or regionally.

 Ron Sellers, president of Grey Matter Research, notes that donors often prefer one thing but then donate in a way that contradicts their preferences.
 “When donors are directly asked, about half say they prefer supporting smaller organizations and two-thirds want to help ‘here at home,’” Sellers noted.
 “But then their favorite charities are heavily weighted toward large organizations and those operating globally.
 It’s a testament to so many of these favored organizations that they have garnered a high level of preference even though they don’t represent the ‘ideal’ organization for many donors.”